The Myths That COVID-19 Helped Bust

 Myth #1 All you need is love.
 Aaand nope.
 All you need is effective i.e. timely, non-reactive communication done with empathy.
 Love is just what gets you through the first year and will definitely not withstand COVID-19, lockdowns, isolation and distancing.
 Not without a healthy dose of effective communication.

 Myth #2 If you have to work at it, you’re doing something wrong.
 This one is an extension of Myth #1.
 Along with effective communication a relationship, like literally everything else in your life, from hygiene to keeping your job, requires effort.
 The conscious and thoughtful effort, from actually calendaring time to be with each other, to finding new things to talk about, to listening while suspending preconceived notions (an effortful act!).
-The pandemic has illustrated that just being in the same house and loving each other is not enough- talking, listening and making conscious and planned time to be together is.
+The pandemic has illustrated that just being in the same house and loving each other is not enough- talking, listening, and making conscious and planned time to be together is.

 Myth #4 If you have to ask for it, it doesn’t count.
 Let’s examine this myth more closely, starting with the word ‘it’.
 This myth suggests that whatever ‘it’ you are asking for – affection, sex, laundry – needs to be unprompted to be a genuine expression of regard.
 Well, expect disappointment if that’s your position.
 Of course, a thoughtful and unsolicited gesture is deeply meaningful, but being thoughtful/mindful in the day-to-day, especially during the stressors of a pandemic simply is not realistic as per Myth #3.
 And also yes, it takes mental labour to ask for your ‘it’, but refer to Myth #2.
 Ask.
 You shall receive.